Stocked impoundment permit scheme working group

 The Stocked Impoundment Permit Scheme Working Group (the Working Group) met for an extraordinary meeting, via teleconference due to the ongoing COVID-19 situation, on the 20th of August 2020.

 Role of the SIPS Working Group: The SIPS Working Group provide advice to Fisheries Queensland on the guidelines and funding associated with the Stocked Impoundment Scheme (SIPS).
 The working group also provide advice on potential future enhancement to SIPS.
 The working group is a non-statutory advisory body.
 It is not a decision-making body.

-The SIPS Working Group members are: Kimberly Foster (Chair, Fisheries Queensland), Steve Brooks (Representative, Fisheries Queensland), Daniel Smith (Representative, Fisheries Queensland), Charlie Ladd (Delegate, Freshwater Fishing and Stocking Association of Queensland) Joe Legrady (Delegate, Freshwater Fishing and Stocking Association of Queensland), Garry Fitzgerald (Member, South East), Noel Frost (Member, South East.), Bob Reid (Member, Murray Darling), Greg Green (Member, Burnett), Daryl Cupitt (Member, Central), Terry McGeachin (Member, Northern), Ian Leighton (Member, Northern).
+The SIPS Working Group members are: Tony Ham (Chair, Fisheries Queensland), Thomas Hart (Representative, Fisheries Queensland), Charlie Ladd (Delegate, Freshwater Fishing and Stocking Association of Queensland), Joe Legrady (Delegate, Freshwater Fishing and Stocking Association of Queensland), Garry Fitzgerald (Member, South East), Noel Frost (Member, South East.), Bob Reid (Member, Murray Darling), Greg Green (Member, Burnett), Daryl Cupitt (Member, Central), Terry McGeachin (Member, Northern), Ian Leighton (Member, Northern).